SolenneGaucher/SolenneGaucher/README.md

 - 👋 Hi, I’m @SolenneGaucher
-- 👀 I’m interested in Fairness, Bandit Algorithms, and Link Prediction
+- 👀 I’m interested in Statistical Fairness and Bandit Algorithms.
 - 📫 How to reach me : solenne.gaucher"at"math.u-psud.fr

 <!---